allegheny-college-cmpsc-200-fall-2025/course-materials/README.md

 ### Classroom ethics

 The discipline of computer science, like many others, encourages its members to act according to discipline-specific ethics.
-I encourage you to take time to review the Association for Computing Machinery (ACM) [Code of Ethics](https://www.acm.org/binaries/content/assets/about/acm-code-of-ethics-booklet.pdf).
+Your instructor encourages you to take time to review the Association for Computing Machinery (ACM) [Code of Ethics](https://www.acm.org/binaries/content/assets/about/acm-code-of-ethics-booklet.pdf).

 ### Seeking assistance